 In the Diagnostic list submenu, up to 5 currently pending diagnostic events can be displayed along with the related diagnostic information.
 If more than 5 diagnostic events are pending, the events with the highest priority are shown on the display.

 Diagnostics menu → Diagnostic list submenu

-- 33 Taking the example of the local display - To call up the measures to rectify a diagnostic event:
+To call up the measures to rectify a diagnostic event: